First-class cricket: Before 1895

-Before 1894 "first-class" was a common adjective applied to cricket matches in England, used loosely to suggest that a match had a high standard; adjectives like "great", "important" and "major" were also loosely applied to such matches, but there tended to be differences of opinion.
+Before 1895, "first-class" was a common adjective applied to cricket matches in England, used loosely to suggest that a match had a high standard; adjectives like "great", "important" and "major" were also loosely applied to such matches, but there tended to be differences of opinion.
+According to Wisden Cricketers' Almanack (Wisden): "the term 'first-class' did not become established until about 1880".
 In the inaugural issue of Cricket: A Weekly Record of the Game on 10 May 1882, the term is used twice on page 2 in reference to the recently completed tour of Australia and New Zealand by Alfred Shaw's XI.
-The report says it is "taking" the first-class matches to be one against Sydney (sic), two each against Victoria, the Combined team and the Australian Eleven, and another against South Australia.
-In the fourth issue on 1 June 1882, James Lillywhite refers to first-class matches on the tour but gives a different list.
+The report says it is "taking" the first-class matches to be one against Sydney (sic); two each against Victoria, the Combined team, and the Australian Eleven; and another against South Australia.
+In the fourth issue on 1 June 1882, James Lillywhite refers to first-class matches on the tour, but gives a different list.

-The earliest known match scorecards date from 1744 but few have been found before 1772.
-The cards for three 1772 matches have survived and scorecards became increasingly common thereafter.
+The earliest known match scorecards date from 1744 but only a few have been found before 1772.
+The cards for three 1772 matches have survived, and scorecards became increasingly common thereafter.
 At the beginning of the 1860s, there were only four formally constituted county clubs.
-Sussex was the oldest, formed in 1839, and it had been followed by Kent, Nottinghamshire and Surrey.
+Sussex was the oldest, formed in 1839, and it had been followed by Kent, Nottinghamshire, and Surrey.
 In the early 1860s, several more county clubs were founded, and questions began to be raised in the sporting press about which should be categorised as first-class, but there was considerable disagreement in the answers.
 In 1880, the Cricket Reporting Agency was founded.
-It acquired influence through the decade especially by association with Wisden Cricketers' Almanack (Wisden) and the press came to generally rely on its information and opinions.
+It acquired influence through the decade, especially by association with Wisden, and the press came to generally rely on its information and opinions.